 “We’re using technology to help increase engagement.
 Instructors can ask students questions, students can respond using their own mobile devices, and our instructors get immediate feedback on whether or not their students understand the information being presented.
 The bottom line is that we believe we can reduce DFWI rates by improving student engagement and participation.
 That’s why this is so important.”

 The University of Toledo has used Echo360 for many years as the lecture capture backbone to offer more than 400 online courses to adult, non-traditional students as well as to active duty military serving in Iraq and Afghanistan.
 Since the shift in focus on increased participation and student engagement in general education classes, the University has begun to migrate both traditional and online classes to the Echo360 active learning platform to power the classroom teaching and learning experience.
+The Echo360 platform is built on native AWS cloud services to achieve a true multi-tenant solution that scales seamlessly and automatically.

 Data-Driven Decision Making